hblack5676/threat-hunting-scenario-tor/README.md

 ### 1. Searched the `DeviceFileEvents` Table

-Searched for any file that had the string "tor" in it and discovered what looks like the user "employee" downloaded a TOR installer, did something that resulted in many TOR-related files being copied to the desktop, and the creation of a file called `tor-shopping-list.txt` on the desktop at `2026-05-25T12:23:22.6131735Z`.
+Searched for any file that had the string "tor" in it and discovered what looks like the user "frank-vm" downloaded a TOR installer, did something that resulted in many TOR-related files being copied to the desktop, and the creation of a file called `tor-shopping-list.txt` on the desktop at `2026-05-25T12:23:22.6131735Z`.
 These events began at `2026-05-25T12:03:18.492909Z`.

 **Query used to locate events:**